Hypholoma

 Hypholoma is a genus of fungi which are quite well known due to the commonness of sulphur tuft (Hypholoma fasciculare) on stumps in temperate woodlands.
 Species in this genus are easily recognizable because the dark spores create a distinctive greenish effect on the yellow cap underside.
 Hypholoma means "mushrooms with threads" because of the thread-like veil that connects the cap to the stem when young and for the bundles of rhizomorphs which radiate outwards from the stem base.

 Other well-known species are H. capnoides and H. lateritium.

+Fungi of this genus vary in their edibility for humans; some are edible and tasty, some unpalatable, and some outright poisonous.
+Members of this genus have also been recorded as occasional food of the pleasing fungus beetle Tritoma unicolor.

 Synonyms

 Sometimes Hypholoma has not been considered a genus in its own right, but it has been grouped together with Stropharia and Psilocybe under the name of Geophila, Naematoloma, or Nematoloma.